liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/01-writing-your-first-jsf-application.markdown

 # Writing Your First JSF Application

 Getting started with a JSF application for Liferay is very easy.
-This learning path guides you step-by-step for creating and developing a JSF application.
+This learning path guides you step-by-step through creating and developing a JSF application.
 In particular, you'll develop a guestbook application which users can use to add messages to a page.
 When you're finished, the final guestbook application will look like this:

 ![Figure 1: The JSF guestbook can store and display entries for many different guestbooks.](../../images/my-first-jsf-app.png)

 You may be wondering how and why JSF is so easy to deploy to Liferay.
-Isn't JSF a separtate technology?
+Isn't JSF a separate technology?
 JSF portlets use *Liferay Faces Bridge*, which supports deploying JSF web applications as portlets on any JSR 286 (Portlet 2.0) compliant portlet container, like Liferay Portal 5.2, 6.0, 6.1, and 6.2.
 You'll explore more about the bridge later on, but you won't have to worry about it